Competitive prices for top quality

 The clump-forming plant grows evenly and densely, creating a full, well-groomed appearance — both individually and in larger groups.

 Myosotis sylvatica Rosylva brings color to the garden early.
-Its flowering begins in March and continues until around early summer.
-The umbels consist of numerous small flowers that together create an airy, cloud-like bloom.
-This makes Rosylva perfect for creating a flowing spring effect in borders.
+Flowering starts in March and continues until approximately early summer.
+The flower heads consist of many small flowers that together create an airy, cloud-like bloom.
+This makes Rosylva perfect for bringing a rolling spring effect to borders.

 | Plant characteristic | Description |